Whole Health Weight Loss conveniently serves the San Francisco Bay Area

 You can calculate your BMI using the BMI calculator on our site.

-Both Dr. Crystine Lee and Dr. Scott Perryman have a passion for providing patients with treatments that provide direct, profound and impactful results.
-As two of the top-rated experts in minimally-invasive and weight loss surgery, Dr. Perryman and Dr. Lee combine personalized surgical care with a mindful approach to dramatic weight loss.
+Dr. Scott Perryman has a passion for providing patients with treatments that provide direct, profound and impactful results.
+As a top-rated expert in minimally-invasive and weight loss surgery, Dr. Perryman combines personalized surgical care with a mindful approach to dramatic weight loss.
 Treatments provided by the Whole Health Institute are comprehensive and cover the pre-op and post-op experiences of the patient.

 What is the gastric bypass procedure like?